kbrauss/FMM2D/README.md

 ## FMM2D version 1.0.0

 ## Requirements
-* Linux
+* Linux (Ubuntu Linux 14.04)
-* g++
+* g++   (g++ 4.8.4)
+* Doxygen (doxygen 1.8.6)

-The FMM2D repository code has only been tested on Ubuntu Linux 14.04 using g++ version 4.8.4 The make file can be run in a Bash shell terminal.
+The FMM2D repository code has only been tested on Ubuntu Linux 14.04, g++ version 4.8.4, and doxygen 1.8.6.
+However, running on a linux machine with the software listed hopefully does not see too much trouble.
+The make file can be run in a Bash shell terminal.

 ## Setup
 The directory structure for the repository code is shown below.
 Running 'make -f Makefile' in a Bash terminal of the working directory (top directory where the makefile Makefile is located) will compile the code and create the executable.
 The command will build the object files, dependencies and executable and place them in the directory build/, deps/, and bin/, respectively.
-Goo to the directory bin/ to run the executable 'hello' using ./hello.
+After compiling, run the program by going to the directory bin/ where the executable 'hello' is located and type ./hello in the terminal.

 * Makefile
 * Doxyfile